mynl/aggregate/doc/2_user_guides/2_x_capital.rst

 Capital Modeling and Risk Management
 =================================================

-**Objectives:** Describe capital modeling and risk management, including the use of conditional expectations as a risk management and visualization device.
+**Objectives:** Application of the :class:`Portfolio` class to capital modeling, including VaR, TVaR, and risk visualization and quantification.
+Covers material on CAS Part 9.

 **Audience:** ERM, capital modeling, risk management actuaries.